Netcracker/KubeMarine/documentation/internal/Hardening.md

 ### Disabling Encryption

-The first step of disabling encryption is to make the `identity` provider default for encryption.
+The first step for disabling encryption is to make the `identity` provider default for encryption.
 The enabling of `EncryptionConfiguration` should be similar to the following example:

 ```yaml
 apiVersion: apiserver.config.k8s.io/v1